storyprotocol/typescript-tutorial/README.md

 -   `pay-revenue`: This is an example of registering a derivative, paying the derivative, and then allowing derivative and parent to claim their revenues.
 -   `license-revenue`: This is an example of registering a derivative, minting a paid license from the derivative, and then allowing derivative and parent to claim their revenues.
+-   `transfer-royalty-tokens`: This shows you how to transfer Royalty Tokens from an IP Account to any external wallet.
+Royalty Tokens are used to claim a % of revenue from an IP Asset.

 ### Derivative